duken72/codingForDummies/cppFD/README.md

 - Default access specifier will be `public`.
 - The instance of the structure is known as "Structure variable".
 - A `struct` is a **bundle**.
 A `struct` is several related elements that needed to be tied up together in a certain context.
+- Practical: When a collection of POD ([Plain Old Data](https://stackoverflow.com/questions/146452/what-are-pod-types-in-c)) is needed.

 Class: